benyamin-persia/yellowpages-scraper/README.md

 - Built with [Puppeteer](https://pptr.dev/) for web automation
 - Uses [puppeteer-extra](https://github.com/berstend/puppeteer-extra) for stealth capabilities
+- Powered by [Chart.js](https://www.chartjs.org/) for visualizations
-- Inspired by the need for comprehensive business data collection
+- Inspired by the need for comprehensive business data collection and analysis

 ## 📞 Support